 Maintenance checks, or warrants, are mailed:

 directly to the customer or legally appointed third-party payee; or

 to the VR field office in exceptional circumstances and only with the VR Manager's approval.
+Refer to D-207-5: Customer Warrants Mailed to the VR Office.